-The main political parties are the Christian Social People’s Party (CSV – Christian Democrats), the Luxembourg Socialist Workers Party (LSAP), and the Democratic Party (DP – Liberals).
-Other political parties include the Action Committee for Democracy and Pensions Justice (since 1992 the Alternative Democratic Reform Party, the ADR), the Green Party and the Left Party.
-The CSV has consistently been the largest party and has provided the Prime Minister for 64 out of the last 69 years.
+The main political parties are the Christian Social People’s Party (CSV), the Luxembourg Socialist Workers’ Party (LSAP), and the Democratic Party (DP).
+Other political parties include the Alternative Democratic Reform Party (ADR), the Greens Party and the Left Party.
+Parliamentary elections are held every five years.

-The political situation in Luxembourg has been traditionally stable, with the centre-right CSV party having been in government either in its own right or in coalition since 1919, except for the period 1974-1979 and 2013-now.
-From 1995 to 2013 the Prime Minister was Mr Jean-Claude Juncker of the ruling CSV, who served in that role for a period of nearly 18 years, thereby making him the EU's longest-serving democratically-elected European leader in recent times.
+The political situation in Luxembourg has been traditionally stable, with the CSV party having been in government either in its own right or in coalition since 1919, except for the period 1974-1979 and 2013-now.
+From 1995 to 2013 the Prime Minister was Mr Jean-Claude Juncker of the ruling CSV thereby making him the EU's longest-serving democratically-elected European leader in recent times.
 In November 2014, Mr Juncker was elected President of the European Commission.

-On 10 July 2013, Prime Minister Juncker resigned.
-Elections held in October 2013 returned a Coalition Government, sworn in on 4 December 2013, comprised of the Democratic Party, Socialist Workers Party and the Green Party.
+Following elections in October 2013, a Coalition Government (sworn in on 4 December 2013) comprises the Democratic Party, Socialist Workers Party and the Greens Party.
 The Prime Minister is Mr Xavier Bettel, and Deputy Prime Minister is Mr Etienne Schneider.
 Mr Jean Asselborn retained his portfolio of Minister for Foreign Affairs.

-Luxembourg is a strong supporter of multilateral organisations as they assist in the attainment of policy goals and increase its influence.
+Luxembourg is a strong supporter of multilateral organisations.
 Luxembourg is one of six founding members of the European Union.
 Luxembourg is a signatory to the Brussels Treaty providing for collective self defence between its members, a NATO member and a founding member of the Council of Europe.
 On 29 May 2008 Luxembourg's Parliament voted by an overwhelming majority to approve the Lisbon (EU Reform) Treaty.
 Luxembourg plays host to several European institutions including the Secretariat-General of the European Parliament, the European Court of Justice and the European Investment Bank.
 Luxembourg served alongside Australia as a non-permanent member of the UN Security Council for the period 2013-14.

-Luxembourg has a relatively open and stable economy with one of the highest GDP per capita levels in the world (US$119,487 (2014)).
+Luxembourg has a relatively open and stable economy with one of the highest GDP per capita levels in the world (US$101,994(2015)).

 Australia has a number of bilateral agreements with Luxembourg, covering issues such as mutual assistance on criminal matters, extradition and visas.